New, unique, different

 He cites the ease of deploying JobAdder as a competitive advantage, particularly in light of traditional large-scale enterprise systems typically having a very long sales cycle, and a long, very structured deployment.
 “Sometimes they can take three months easily because there’s so much change management within a very large company,” said Tom, adding “we can deploy very quickly and JobAdder allows us to do that.
 We can spin up an instance of it within a day.

 “So one of the key things that JobAdder allows us to do for our target market is this rapid deployment.
 And that’s really, really important for us.
-That operates as a differentiator, as we can be highly effective at meeting the customer’s requirements within a matter of weeks, whereas traditional RPOs usually take a few months.”
+That serves as a differentiator, as we can be highly effective at meeting the customer’s requirements within a matter of weeks, whereas traditional RPOs often take a few months.”

-Despite only being in the RPO space for five months, Talent has already won three RPOs, all very different deployments.
+Despite only being in the RPO space for twelve months, Talent has already won five RPOs / project solutions and all very different deployments by way of sector and locations.
 One company had never had an in-house recruitment function before.
 “So we’re building everything from scratch and working with JobAdder has been great, because it means that I can build a best-of-breed stack,” said Tom, adding that he could then use the JobAdder marketplace to “link that solution all the way through from requisition management to arranging onboarding,” automating many of the processes using additional partner plugins.

-Meanwhile, Talent’s third RPO role was to help a New Zealand firm source internationally, given the candidate-short market they were faced with.
+Meanwhile, another of Talent’s RPO’s helped a Fortune 500 business’ New Zealand tech division source internationally, given the candidate-short market they were faced with.
 “JobAdder allows us to tie into international job boards very easily, which means that we can get their brand out into regions they don’t usually have access to,” explained Tom.

 A winning mindset

 Moving forward, Tom sees the potential that JobAdder has in terms of RPO scalability.
-“I could see it scaling with me, but also be used for short-term engagements, what we call mini-RPOs or recruiter-on-demand.
-We might go to a customer who’s having a hiring spike and help them for 3, 6 or 9 months.
+“I could see it scaling with us as we evolve, but also be used for short-term engagements, what we call mini-RPOs or what we call Talent360, as an augmented solution.
+We would typically go to a customer who’s having a hiring spike or has a project-based requirement and help them for 6 to 9 months.
 JobAdder is absolutely ideal for that.
 And for longer-term growth as well,” he added.

 “Some enterprise businesses are saying, well, let’s look at our cost-per-hire or difficulty in hiring and they are in very specific verticals.
-Let’s carve that off and RPO it to one company and let somebody else deal with something else that they’re a specialist in or has expertise in, or we can keep that bit in-house, as examples,” he said.
+Let’s carve that off and RPO it to one company and leaving their core hiring with a generalist supplier or we can keep it in-house for example,” he said.

 So will Talent be going after those enterprise clients?

 “The short answer is yes, we do look at enterprise.
-The long answer is, but only where we think we can win.”
+The long answer is, yes, but only where we think we can truly add value as a specialist outsourcer, where recruitment is focused on technology, digital, data or sales roles, with volumes of 50 to 500 hires a year”